Salesforce integration with OpenFin Container

 const consumerKey = 'CONNECTED_APP_CONSUMER_KEY';

-object is returned.
-You work with this object to make requests to the Salesforce REST API.
+object which you can use to make requests to the Salesforce REST APIs.

 Retrieve an existing connection